nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Each transfer in the batch is specified between one source (`from_`) address and a list of destination addresses (`to_`).
-Each `transfer_destination` specifies token type and the amount to be transferred from the source address.
+Each `transfer_destination` specifies token type and the amount to be transferred from the source address to the destination address.

 Transfers MUST happen atomically and in order; if at least one specified transfer cannot be completed, the whole transaction MUST fail.